|

 Saint

-Peter Gonzalez (11901246) was never officially canonised (although
+Peter Gonzalez (11901246) was never officially canonised.
+(He was

-of Spain and Portugal adopted him as their patron saint, and his cult
+adopted him as their patron saint, and his cult was confirmed by Pope

-was confirmed by Pope Benedict XIV in 1741.
+Benedict XIV in 1741.

 He

-of Erasmus).
-He was a third-century martyr, who was said to have continued
+form).
+Erasmus was a third-century martyr, who was said to have continued

-preaching quite unruffled when lightning struck near him, and was hence
+preaching quite unruffled when lightning struck near him, and hence was

 which plays about the rigging of ships at sea, particularly after a storm,